gohuKano/real_estate_ml_bordeaux/README.md

-small lm project on real estate of Bordeaux
+small ml project on real estate of Bordeaux